AMQP Swiftlet

 Configuration Guide

-Custom Message Transformer for a Specific Queue
+Assigning a Custom Message Transformer to a Destination

 <swiftlet name="sys$amqp">